contactakagrawal/excel-analyser-mcp/README.md

 [![License](https://img.shields.io/badge/license-ISC-blue.svg)](https://github.com/contactakagrawal/excel-analyser-mcp/blob/main/LICENSE)
 [![MCP Server](https://img.shields.io/badge/MCP-Server-green.svg)](https://lobehub.com)

 A Node.js MCP server for reading and analyzing Excel (.xlsx), CSV (.csv), and JSON (.json) files.
-Designed for scalable, chunked, and column/field-specific data access, making it ideal for AI agents and automation workflows that need to process large datasets efficiently.
+Supports **multiple transport protocols** (stdio, HTTP, SSE) and designed for scalable, chunked, and column/field-specific data access, making it ideal for AI agents and automation workflows that need to process large datasets efficiently.

+## What's New in v2.1.0
+- **🚀 Multi-Transport Support**: Now supports stdio (npm), HTTP streamable, and SSE transports for maximum flexibility
+- **🔗 HTTP Transport**: Perfect for web applications and REST API integrations
+- **📡 SSE Transport**: Real-time streaming capabilities for advanced use cases
+- **⚙️ Easy Configuration**: Simple command-line arguments to choose your preferred transport

 ## What's New in v2.0.0
 - **New `query_json` Tool**: A powerful new tool for efficiently searching large JSON files based on field values.
 - **Efficient Streaming**: All JSON tools (`read_json`, `query_json`, `get_json_chunk`) have been re-architected to use streaming.
 This means they can process gigabyte-sized files with minimal memory usage, preventing crashes and ensuring scalability.

 ## Features
+- **Multi-Transport Support**: Choose between stdio (npm), HTTP streamable, or SSE transports
 - **Read Excel/CSV/JSON files** and output all or selected columns/fields as JSON
 - **Efficient Streaming**: Handle multi-gigabyte JSON files with constant, low memory usage.
 - **Powerful JSON Querying**: Quickly search and filter large JSON files without loading the entire file into memory.